Margels/Margels/README.md

 ![ Alt text](margels.gif) [](margels.gif)

-- 👋 Hi, my name is Martina 🐣
+- 👋 Hi, my name is Martina, I'm Italian and I'm 26 🐣
 - 👀 I’m love arts, design & anything that tickles my creativity 🎨
 - 🌱 I’m currently learning more about coding with different languages 💻
 - 💞️ I’ve developed iOS apps and looking to make more! 📱